kbr/fritzconnection/docs/index.rst

 .. note::
    fritzconnection is neither related nor supported by AVM.
 Also AVM reserves the right to add, modify or remove features of their products at any time without notice.
+Furthermore the terms "AVM", "Fritz!Box" and "Fritz!OS" are trademarks of `AVM Computersysteme Vertriebs GmbH <https://avm.de/impressum/>`_.

 .. toctree::